Our Lips Are Sealed: Track listings

+Charts

 Hilary and Haylie Duff version

-Sisters Hilary and Haylie Duff covered the song for the soundtrack of the 2004 film A Cinderella Story, in which Hilary starred.
-The cover, which was released on June 5, 2004, was produced by Charlie Midnight and Spider.
+American singer Hilary Duff and her sister Haylie Duff covered the song for the soundtrack of the 2004 film A Cinderella Story, in which Hilary starred.
+Their cover, which was released on June 4, 2004, was produced by Charlie Midnight and Ben Arrindell under his alias Spider.
 The Duff sisters said in an interview that they had wanted to record together, and Hilary chose "Our Lips Are Sealed" because the "secretive" theme of the song relates to the film A Cinderella Story.
+The track was included on Hilary's compilation album Most Wanted (2005) and was included in the Japanese edition of Hilary's second album Hilary Duff (2004).
+It was included in the Japanese and Australian versions of Hilary's second compilation album Best of Hilary Duff (2008).

+Critical reception

+Katy Kroll of Billboard magazine wrote favorably of their cover, describing it as a "sugary remake" that features a "nostalgic mix of synthesizers and soft vocals".
+While Kroll noted how their version would probably not be as remembered as the original, "the sisters' snappy rendition is poised to introduce a whole new generation of listeners to a decade long gone."

+Commercial performance

+In the United States, the song was released only to contemporary hit radio on June 4, 2004, and as such received little success.
+It failed to enter either the Billboard Hot 100 or Mainstream Top 40 charts, although it did peak at number 39 on Radio & Records CHR/Pop Airplay chart.
 As of July 27, 2014, the song had sold 161,000 copies in the United States.
-It was released on June 3 and received medium airplay on MuchMusic in Canada and MTV in the U.S. Though the video was popular on the MTV video chart show Total Request Live, the single failed to chart on the US Hot 100.
-In Australia it was released on August 30, 2004 and reached number eight.
+In Canada, "Our Lips Are Sealed" peaked at number 41 on the physical singles chart provided by Nielsen SoundScan, which were published on Jam!.
+The cover received its biggest success in Australia, where it debuted at number 13 on the ARIA Singles Chart on September 12, 2004.
+It peaked at number eight three weeks later, which tied the song with "So Yesterday" as Hilary's highest peaking song in the country.

+Music video

 The single's music video was directed by Chris Applebaum and filmed in Toronto, Canada, in May 2004.
-Similar to the video for the Go-Go's single, it depicts the Duff sisters driving around town in a car and goofing about, and is interspersed with footage from A Cinderella Story.
-A second version of the video, which had new scenes and is not interspersed with scenes from A Cinderella Story, was included on the Dignity deluxe edition DVD.
-The song was included on Duff's compilation album, Most Wanted (2005) and the Japanese and Australian editions of Hilary Duff's second compilation album Best of Hilary Duff.
+Similar to the video for the Go-Go's single, it depicts the Duff sisters driving around town in a car, and is interspersed with footage from A Cinderella Story.
+A second version of the video, with new scenes and without footage from A Cinderella Story, was included on the Dignity deluxe edition DVD.
+It received its world premiere on May 31, 2004, via MTV's Making the Video.